Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 With our context set, we can continue on our learning journey.

 ### Step 2 - Exploring All Roles in our Account
-Now let's run the next query which leverages [SHOW ROLES](https://docs.snowflake.com/en/sql-reference/sql/show-roles) to provide a result set complete of all roles currently deployed in our account.
+Now let's run the next query which leverages [SHOW ROLES](https://docs.snowflake.com/en/sql-reference/sql/show-roles) to provide a result set consisting of all roles currently deployed in our account.

 ```
 SHOW ROLES;